wp-plugins/get-snarky/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. That's it.

 New in 1.4: Also includes a sidebar widget if you want to share with the world.
 But don't blame me if your mother sees it and starts asking questions.
-The quotes can also be called any place in your theme with the <code><?php echo display_snarky(); ?></code> function.
+The quotes can also be called any place in your theme with the <code><?php echo display_snarkyfor_sidebar(); ?></code> function.

 == Frequently Asked Questions ==